mistrustt/RotZlib64/README.md

 # Text Encoding and Decoding Utility

-This Python script provides a set of functions to encode and decode text a chain of techniques, including:
+This Python script provides a set of functions to encode and decode text using a chain of techniques, including:

 - Conversion to decimal ASCII representation
 - ROT13 transformation